 Mashed Cauliflower Layer:

-- 24 ounces cauliflower florets
+- 1.5 pounds cauliflower florets (Note 2)

-- 2 ounces (about 1/2 cup) shredded cheddar cheese
+- 1/2 cup shredded cheddar cheese

-- 2 ounces (1/4 cup) cream cheese softened to room temperature
+- 2 ounces cream cheese, softened to room temperature

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

-- 1/4 teaspoon salt
+- 1/4 teaspoon table salt

 - 1/4 teaspoon ground black pepper

-Spread out the florets on paper towels to drain for 5 to 10 minutes or until they stop steaming.
+- Cook Cauliflower: Microwave cauliflower florets in large microwave-safe bowl until very tender, about 10 minutes.
+Spread out florets on paper towels to drain for 5 to 10 minutes, or until steaming subsides.